How to access CBD and Medical Marijuana in Australia

 Unfortunately, medicinal cannabis is not currently subsidised under the Pharmaceutical Benefits Scheme.
 This means the Australian Government does not subsidise cannabis products like our regular ARTG approved medication from the pharmacy.

-According to the FreshLeaf Q1 2020 report, most Australian patients are spending roughly between $300-$500 per month on medicinal cannabis products[3].
-The exact figure is dependent on a wide range of factors such as dosage, condition being treated and available suppliers.
+According to the FreshLeaf Q1 2020 report, most Australian patients are spending roughly between $300-$500 per month on medicinal cannabis products[3]

 The good news is the price of cannabis products is slowly decreasing as more suppliers and products appear on the Australian market.
-FreshLeaf Analytics reports the floor price of cannabis products had a reduction of 20% in Q1 2020 from 2019 - sitting at roughly $0.08 per mg[3].
+FreshLeaf Analytics reports the floor price of cannabis products had a reduction of 20% in Q1 2020 from 2019 - sitting at roughly $0.08 per mg[3]

 Conclusion